 No matter how far we are with our relationship with Christ we will always have some part of love to work on.
 We are imperfect and that’s why we need Someone who isn’t.
 But I believe God is opening the eyes of the scripture.
 There is a pattern by the choice of selection Paul uses.

-The Secret Of Love
+The Secret Of The Love Chapter

 If we can suffer long and are kind, then we will probably not be envious especially of those we view in “better” circumstances than ourselves.

-If we are not envious, then we will not brag or “parade” ourselves to gain attention of others.
+If we are not envious, then we will not brag or “parade” ourselves to gain the attention of others.